kuncorowicaksono/doc/Controller/README.md

 ## Running it locally

-- `git clone --gi tlink will be shared later--`
+- `git clone --git link will be shared later--`

 That's it.
 It will copy the controller.